swiss-ai-center/mdwrap/README.md

 | `--fmt`         | Format the file(s) (basic newline formatting) | `false` |
 | `--unwrap`      | Unwrap the file(s)                            | `false` |
 | `--check`       | Check if the file(s) is/are formatted         | `false` |

+## Limitations

+One limitation of `mdwrap` is that it does not yet support wrapping quote blocks.

+## Alternatives

+- [`mdformat`](https://mdformat.readthedocs.io) is a Python package that formats Markdown files.
+It is more feature-rich than `mdwrap` however it does not support Material for MkDocs admonitions entirely.
+- [`prettier`](https://prettier.io) is a powerful code formatter that supports Markdown.
+It's only downside is that it needs a node environment to run.

 ## Contributing